On the impossibility of general AI

 - (More optionally and vaguely) It experiences consciousness

-The first three points could be well defined and are pretty testable.
-The last point is trickier, and I won’t touch on it here.
+The first three points are concrete and fairly testable.
+I won’t touch on the last point here.

-Within the category of general AI, you could take two approaches: try to closely mimic the human brain, or try to engineer something that works differently, but can still do the same or greater intellectual work.
+On the path to general AI, you could take a couple approaches: try to closely mimic the human brain, or try to engineer something that works differently, but can still do the same or greater intellectual work.

 In mimicing the human brain, you might follow one of two paths.
 One is to try to scan and record all the microscopic activity of neurons in the brain and use that data to create a computer-run simulation, with the hope that running the simulation might be equivalent to a real brain.
 This is most likely an impossible proposition, as I outline later on.

-The other path to mimic the human brain would be to understand and model how our actual, computational systems of neurons work.
-For example, if we are only given data of neural activity, we should be able to deduce what emotion the person is experiencing.
-This would require a thorough understanding of how our actual systems of neurons produce thought.
+The other path would be to create a theory and computational paradim that models how our actual, computational systems of neurons work.
+As a test, if we are only given data of neural activity, we should be able to deduce what feelings the person is having.
+This would require a thorough understanding of how systems of neurons produce thought.
 This is another area that we are very, very far from.
-None of our current forms of computation or neuroscience can touch this type of understanding.
+None of our current forms of computation or neuroscience are close to this type of understanding.

 Finally, we may not need to mimic biological brains, and may achieve general AI through a totally different paradigm.
 However, we have not yet discovered any kind of computational paradigm that can do one of the most basic components of thought: meta-thinking.